ScriptRaccoon/slidorus/README.md

 challenge and is reflected in the URL, which can be shared or bookmarked.

-There is a selection of preconfigured challenges, sorted by difficulty.
+There is a selection of preconfigured challenges, grouped by difficulty.

 <img src="/public/screenshot-challenge-selector.png"/>